Who We Are

 Throughout our history, our values of diversity and collaboration in decision-making have guided our structure.
 Provinces have been formed over the years to assure autonomy for the diverse cultures to which we have been called.
 The first division into the provinces of The Netherlands and Germany occurred in 1901.
 At that time Indonesia, Brazil and the United states were missions.
 Brazil and the United States became Provinces in 1928.
 Poland was recognized as a province in 1948 after the Second World War.
 Indonesia became a province after Indonesia became an independent nation, in 1970.
 Eventually, the United States was divided into three provinces, East, Midwest and West.
 Brazil became two provinces.
 At present, St. Clare Mission in Tanzania, which is an international mission of the Congregation is in a process of moving toward autonomy as a province.

 The three US provinces together have a mission in Mexico, in the southernmost state of Chiapas.
 The two Brazilian provinces have collaborated in supporting a mission in the state of San Marcos, Guatamala.
-The Indonesian province has Sisters who are working in missions in Mindanao and East Timor, and the Polish province has begun a mission in Belarus.
+The Indonesian province has Sisters who are working in missions in East Timor and the Polish province has begun a mission in Belarus.